 Old Fashioned Banana Bread

 There are so many ways to enjoy this old fashioned banana bread.
 While topping mine with butter is by far my favorite, cream cheese or peanut butter are also tasty ways to top this banana bread.
 For a fun twist, try adding in chocolate chips, blueberries or your favorite nut to the batter before baking.

 To ensure your banana bread is deliciously moist, you have to use ripe bananas.
-That is the key to any successful banana bread.
-Incredibly ripe bananas (almost completely brown on the outside).
+Incredibly ripe bananas, almost completely brown on the outside, are the key to any successful banana bread.
 This means all of the sugar has been released from the banana, leaving behind the perfect flavor for this recipe.

 Keep in mind, you can pour the batter into one 9×5-inch glass or ceramic loaf pan.
 Just be sure to fill the pan 3/4 of the way full to prevent any overflow.
 Or, you can split the batter between two 8×3-inch foil loaf pans.
 Personally, I like splitting the batter between two foil loaf pans, because I can freeze one of the breads for future use.
 See below for baking times as they vary for each approach.

 Old Fashioned Banana Bread